 “Here’s all [that’s] needed to know to classify [him] as unfriendly: homeschooler.”
 That’s what one advocacy group wrote recently about State Rep. and homeschool dad Jonathan Stickland.
-Now they and other groups are coming after homeschool friendly candidates in 2018.
+Now they and other groups are coming after pro-homeschool candidates during the 2018 runoff election.

-THSC Has Good Relationship with the Texas Commissioner of Education
+THSC Has a Good Relationship with the Texas Commissioner of Education

 For more than 30 years, homeschoolers have fought hard to overcome the adversarial relationship with Texas public schools that arose before and during the Leeper case between 1981 and 1994.

 Since 1995, THSC has worked with every new Commissioner of Education to adopt policies for how school districts should interact with homeschool families.
 As a result, battles between the school districts and homeschool families in Texas have decreased in number and when they do occur, our decades-long relationship makes it easy to resolve conflicts.

 In fact, when THSC gets a call about a school district that has stepped out of line, it is almost always solved with a single letter to the school.

 However, anti-homeschool and anti-educational freedom advocacy groups and unions in Texas are actively seeking to provoke an onslaught of negative attention from our public school friends.
 In fact, some groups are organizing a statewide effort to oppose candidates at the ballot box simply because they are pro-homeschool.